kwaldenphd/interactive-visualization-python/README.md

 ## `plotly.express`

 58. The `plotly.express` module contains functions that can create entire figures at once.

-59. `plotly.express` functions are a designed to be a user-friendly point of entry to the `plotly` package.
+59. `plotly.express` functions are designed to be a user-friendly point of entry to the `plotly` package.

 60. A graph object is created as part of any `plotly.express` function, but the point of the `plotly.express` function is to significantly reduce the amount of code needed to create, customize, and render the graph object.